Mahanidhii/project-1-Event_Registration_Form/README.md

 # this is my first project in devops

 ### things i did:
-- Made a ""hello world" project using npython
+- Made a ""hello world" project using html